drtupe/Behavioral_Cloning/README.md

 <img src="examples/Epochs.png">

-## Conclusion and Future Direction
+## Conclusion and Future Direction:

 In this project, I worked on regression problem in the context of self-driving cars.
 Initially, the main focus was on to finding a suitable network architecture and train a model using our own dataset.
 According to Mean Square Error (MSE) our model worked well.
 Also, by using data Augmentation we were further able to improve the performance of the network.